Back to prior page

 1922 - Morris Ankrum anchored the University of California Berkeley debate team which defeated Princeton.

-1923 - Morris Ankrum is the director of California's Little Theater at the University of California.
+1923 - Morris Ankrum was the director of California's Little Theater at the University of California.

-- Ancestry.com had a 1929 Tacoma, Washington City Directory and Morris and wife Elizabeth are in an apartment.
+• Ancestry.com had a 1929 Tacoma, Washington City Directory and Morris and wife Elizabeth were in an apartment.

-- Fold3 Military Records had the World War II draft registration dated February 14, 1942 for 41 year old Morris Winslow Ankrum.
-He "fudged" his birth date to August 27, 1901 in Danville, Illinois; occupation / employer was "Actor" and "Nat Goldstone Agency, Sunset Boulevard, Hollywood, California"; he lived at 2741 North Lake Avenue, Altadena, California and contact is wife Joan Wheeler Ankrum at that Lake Avenue address; he's 6 foot tall and weighs 190 pounds.
+• World War II draft registration dated February 14, 1942 for 41 year old Morris Winslow Ankrum.
+He "fudged" his birth date to August 27, 1901 in Danville, Illinois; occupation / employer was "Actor" and "Nat Goldstone Agency, Sunset Boulevard, Hollywood, California"; he lived at 2741 North Lake Avenue, Altadena, California and contact was wife Joan Wheeler Ankrum at that Lake Avenue address; he was 6 feet tall and weighed 190 pounds: https://www.familysearch.org/ark:/61903/1:1:QGF9-1L6G

 https://familysearch.org/ark:/61903/1:1:VPFB-J2Q